A complete measurement of a black-hole recoil through higher-order gravitational-wave modes: Results

+GW190412 contains rich information about the kick direction.
+First, the kick forms an angle \cor{$\theta_{KN}=44^{+19}_{-17}\,\deg$} with the LOS.
+Removing any combination of HMs and precession (green, red, magenta) leads to less informative or biased posteriors.
 Second, the prior for $\theta_{KL}$ is symmetric around $90\,\deg$ ({\it i.e.}, with respect to the orbital plane) with peaks at $\simeq 20$ and $160\,\deg$.
-This reflects the well-known fact that precessing sources preferentially lead to kicks out of the orbital plane \cite{Brugmann:2007zj,Lousto:2012gt,SurfinBH}, but with no preference for shooting the final BH up or down, i.e., with a positive or negative projection of the kick onto $\vb*{L}$.
-We find that most of the support shifts to the ``upper'' branch peaking at $\theta_{KL} \sim 25\,\deg$ ({\it i.e.} $65\,\deg$ off the orbital plane) with a posterior probability 2.5 larger than the prior one.
+This reflects the well-known fact that precessing sources preferentially lead to kicks out of the orbital plane \cite{Brugmann:2007zj,Lousto:2012gt,SurfinBH,OShaughnessy2013}, but with no preference for shooting the final BH up or down, {\it i.e.}, with a positive or negative projection of the kick onto $\vb*{L}$.
+In contrast, the posterior distribution \cor{conclusively rules out a ``negative projection'', indicating that the kick formed an angle $\theta_{KL}^{-100M} = 32^{+35}_{-14}\,\deg$ with $\vb*{L}$ ({\it i.e.} $\simeq 58\,\deg$ with the orbital plane)}.
 Again, removing HMs leads to a less informative posterior that, in particular, barely distinguishes between the ``upper'' and ``lower'' branches.
 As expected, removing precession constrains the kick to the orbital plane.

-Finally, we obtain an informative posterior for $\phi^{-100\,M}_{KN}$ yielding $\phi_{KN}^{-100\,M}= 46^{+32}_{-41}\,\deg$.
+Third, we obtain an informative posterior for $\phi^{-100\,M}_{KN}$ yielding \cor{$\phi_{KN}^{-100\,M}= 69^{+33}_{-38}\,\deg$}.
 Similar to Fig.~\ref{fig:phase}, removing both HMs and precession (green) yields a completely uninformative posterior while, if precession is included, a little information is retrieved thanks to the asymmetry between the $(2,\,\pm2)$ modes (blue).
-Finally, we note that our analysis ignoring precession but including HMs (orange) yields a posterior consistent with that including both effects.
-We understand this is consistent with the fact that no evidence for orbital precession has been found for GW190412~\cite{GW190412}.\\
+Finally, we note that ignoring precession but including HMs (orange) yields results consistent with those including both effects.
+We understand this is consistent with the fact that orbital precession is not needed to explain GW190412~\cite{GW190412}\footnote{\cor{In fact, we obtain a Bayes factor of only 2.1 in favour of the precessing hypothesis over the non-precessing one.}}.\\

+Finally, while \cite{Vijay_GWKick,SurfinBH} suggest that some kick-direction estimates of \texttt{NRSur7dq4Remnant} may be inaccurate for kicks below $\sim 300$\,km/s, we have thoroughly checked that our results are not impacted by this (see Appendix~\ref{app:low_kicks}).